ZuziTom/My-Data-Journey/Visualizations/Readme.md

   - DataWrapper,
   - jsfiddle.net,
   - Python:
-        - preparation of data in pandas
+    - preparation of data in pandas,
     - seaborn library - relplot, displot, catplot,
     - plotly.express module (interactive plots),
-        - geopandas
+    - geopandas.

 This section summarizes the key concepts and skills I have acquired in data visualization.